- 12 Sep 2025

 ---|---|

-Salesforce Objects | These are Salesforce properties that help Whatfix serve relevant content to Salesforce users based on existing Salesforce properties that help identify different users.
+Salesforce Objects | These are Salesforce properties that enable Whatfix to serve relevant content to Salesforce users based on existing Salesforce properties that help identify different users.
 For more information, see Use Salesforce Objects for Whatfix Content Segmentation. |

 See Live | The See Live feature enables you to preview specific content on your application. |

-Segmentation | Segmentation helps you display Whatfix Flows that are relevant to users on a particular page. |
+Segmentation | Segmentation enables you to display Whatfix Flows that are relevant to users on a particular page. |

 Self Help | Self Help is a collection of related content displayed to users within your application.
 The content could include Flows, article links, video links, and help texts.
-This widget is launched by clicking the Self Help tab on your application.
+This widget can be launched by clicking the Self Help tab on your application.
 Self Help includes the ability to search and find product-related information. |

 Selective Crawling | Selective Crawling is a Content Repository feature that enables you to integrate specific content from your Repository with Whatfix.
-For example, you can integrate a particular folder or folder path of your OneDrive repository with Whatfix. |
+For example, integrate a particular folder or folder path of your OneDrive repository with Whatfix. |

-Self-Hosted Deployment | In Self-Hosted Deployment, the Whatfix platform, as well as the content created on it, is hosted on the customer's private server. |
+Self-Hosted Deployment | In Self-Hosted Deployment, the Whatfix platform, as well as the content created on it, is hosted on your preferred servers.
+For example, Microsoft Azure or AWS. |

 SLA | The Whatfix Service Level Agreement (SLA) is a commitment to ensure an average monthly availability greater than 99.9% for all production.
 For more information, see Whatfix Service Level Agreement. |

-Smart Context | When Smart Context is enabled, and you create content, Whatfix automatically determines which content is to be shown on which page.
+Smart Context | When Smart Context is enabled; and you create content, Whatfix automatically determines which content is to be shown on which page.
 Smart Context eliminates the need to create multiple segments (manually) to display relevant content contextually to different audiences on an application. |

 Smart Detect | Smart Detect is Whatfix's primary algorithm that automatically detects various UI elements in an application.
 It adapts to positional changes and works across different applications to ensure that tool tips latch onto the right element on your application. |